checkeverything.ch

 The initiative's official title is "For a Social Climate Policy — Fairly Financed through Taxation (Initiative for a Climate and Innovation Fund)."
 It proposes adding a new Article 130 to the Federal Constitution and a transitional provision to Article 197, enabling the Confederation to operate a fund dedicated to climate protection, adaptation and innovation.
 The constitutional text references an annual volume of CHF 0.5 to 1 billion; the committee describes this as around 0.5 to 1 percent of gross domestic product.

-Funding would come from a progressive wealth tax, whose detailed parameters Parliament would define.
+Funding would have come from a progressive wealth tax, whose detailed parameters Parliament would have defined.
 The Federal Council recommended rejection in its 2024 federal decree; the two chambers followed with majority rejection in the autumn 2025 final vote.
-Because the committee did not withdraw the text, the vote took place on 8 March 2026.
+Because the committee did not withdraw the text, the proposal went to the ballot on 8 March 2026 — where voters rejected it (see the result below).

 Key ElementInitiative Content